datasciencecampus/nature_engagement_phase2/point_estimate_model/README.md

 * voting_regressor_model.pkl - saved model after training.

 # Generating predictions for locations without people counter data
-The model can also be used to create predictions for locations that we do not have people counter data for
+The model can also be used to create predictions for locations that we do not have people counter data for.
+A slight variation of the workflow must be used in this scenario due to the lack of people counter data.
+This process utilises the functions definied in the add_scripts and used to compile the input data set for the model along with a new config.json file relating to the new locations without people counter data.

+1. Create  new counter location file.
+Retrieve  Strava Metro data from the edge closest to each people counter.
+2. Create a new config.json file that contains the information outlined above but does not contain the "pc_path" variable.
+3. Run the "compile_input_data_for_test_sites.ipynb".
+This will create the dataset to be used as the input for the model to make predictions.
+4. Run the "generate_predictions_for_test_sites.ipynb" This uses the data set created and generates a dataframe containing model predictions.